modal-inria/Kernalytics/README.md

 Kernel-powered analytics.

 Kernel methods are versatile, and Kernalytics exploits this property as a generic data analysis framework.
 It allows for easy extension: new algorithms, data types, kernels and optimizations are immediately compatible with each other.
-This is possible through the Gram matrix computation used as a powerful abstraction linking every modules.
+This is possible through the Gram matrix computation used as a powerful abstraction linking every module.
 Heterogeneous data sets are supported through linear combination of kernels.

 Current implementations cover:
 - algorithms: k-means, offline change point detection, regression, support vector machine, two sample test